teiniker/teiniker-lectures-computerscience/configuration-management/versioning/doc/RemoveFiles.md

 # Remove Files

 If we delete one or more files in the working directory, the files still remain stored in the staging area.
 We must therefore also inform the repository that the files have been deleted.

-## Remove files from the working directory
+## Remove Files From the Working Directory

 First we remove the file in the working directory.